Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Properties of inflow

-With the increase of magnetic field strength (decreasing of $\beta_0$), the quasi-steady value of the accretion rate increases.
+With the increase in magnetic field strength (decreasing of $\beta_0$), the quasi-steady value of the accretion rate increases.
 Strong magnetic fields can facilitate stronger disc winds and consequently help in angular momentum transport, which results in a higher rate of mass flux to the black hole \citep{Dihingia-etal2021}.
 With the decrease of input $\beta_0$, the $\Phi/\sqrt{\dot{M}_{\rm BH}}$ shows scaling behaviour, except for $\beta_0=0.01$ (model \texttt{G}).
 For all the other models, the value of $\Phi/\sqrt{\dot{M}_{\rm BH}}$ saturates after simulation time $t\gtrsim10000\,t_g$.
-The saturation values for $\beta_0=0.5, 0.1,$ and $0.05$ is $\Phi/\sqrt{\dot{M}_{\rm BH}}\sim2.5, 8$, and $13$, respectively.
+The saturation values for $\beta_0=0.5, 0.1,$ and $0.05$ is $\Phi/\sqrt{\dot{M}_{\rm BH}}\sim2.5, 8$, and $15$, respectively.
 However, for model \texttt{G} ($\beta_0=0.01$, green line), the value of normalised magnetic flux exceeds $\Phi/\sqrt{\dot{M}_{\rm BH}}=15$ (see the horizontal line in panel d) after simulation time $t\gtrsim4000\,t_g$.
-After that, we observe large oscillatory behaviour in the magnetic flux profile, which signifies magnetically arrested disc (MAD, \citep{Tchekhovskoy-etal2011}) configuration.
+After that, we observe large oscillatory behaviour in the magnetic flux profile, which signifies a magnetically arrested disc (MAD, \citep{Tchekhovskoy-etal2011}) configuration.
 During MAD, we also observe similar oscillations in the accretion rate profile for the same simulation model (see green line in panel c).
-Thus, all other simulation models do not develop MAD configurations; they are known as in standard and normal evolution (SANE) configurations.
+However, it is important to note that MAD accretion flows in full three-dimensional (3D) studies show non-axisymmetric flow properties, which makes MAD more interesting \citep[e.g.,][]{Porth-etal2021,Ripperda-etal2022}.
+Accordingly, an axisymmetric framework cannot explain all the MAD-like behaviour of the flow.
+Following this, to avoid unreliable axisymmetric artefacts of MAD flow, we do not run the MAD models up to $t=30000\,t_g$, unlike all the other models.
+Thus, in our study, we only consider one such model, and all other simulation models do not develop MAD configurations; they are known as standard and normal evolution (SANE) configurations.
+In the future, while doing 3D simulations, we will explore MAD models in detail.
+In this study, the MAD model is considered only for reference and to hint at the possible results in dynamically important magnetic field cases.

-\section{Density distribution}
+\subsection{Density distribution}